 Did you know that some couples choose ballroom dance as an alternative to couples therapy?

-We’ve seen dance lessons improve relationships throughout our over 15 years of experience in ballroom dance instruction.
+We’ve seen dance lessons improve relationships throughout our 15 years of experience in ballroom dance instruction.
 Here are four key ways ballroom dance can strengthen your relationship:

 1. Connection Through Dance

 Remember when you and your partner first started dating?
 Everything was exciting and new!
-If you’re years or decades into a relationship, routine can start to take away the passion you initially felt.
+If you’re years or decades into a relationship, routine can begin to take away the passion you initially felt.
 Learning something new, challenging, and fun together is just what your relationship needs to get the butterflies fluttering again.

 Ballroom dancing encourages both partners to be present in the moment and to focus on each other.
 You and your partner will begin to be less in your heads and more in your bodies.
 You’ll soon notice the chore list, unfinished work tasks, and stresses of daily life start to fall away.
-You’re in each other’s arms, synchronizing movements, and staring deeply into each other’s eyes, all of which release oxytocin and fosters deep connection.
+You’re in each other’s arms, synchronizing movements and staring deeply into each other’s eyes, all of which release oxytocin and fosters deep connection.

 Ballroom dancing is always fun, but it isn’t always easy!
 This is good news because taking on a shared challenge reinforces the bond you two share.
 Ballroom dance gives both of you something to work towards and celebrate mastering when you learn it.